0%

 Noble Tip

-INCOME abilities count as activations, allowing cards with specific REACT triggers to respond even during the Income Phase.
+ONGOING effects may count as activations, allowing cards with specific REACT triggers to respond even during the Income Phase.

 2.